awxkee/libblur/README.md

 The fastest with acceptable results.
 Result are quite close to gaussian and look good.
 Sometimes noticeable changes may be observed.
 However, if you'll use advanced analysis algorithms non gaussian methods will be detected.
-Not suitable for antialias.
+Not suitable for advanced analysis.
 Results just a little worse than in 'fast gaussian', however it's faster.

 O(1) complexity.